CaptMD-11/VStats/README.md

   <img src="images_README/vstatslogo.png" width="570">
 </p>

-This is the VStats Java library that computes statistics.
-The functionalities available include one-variable statistics, binomial & geometric distributions, matrix operations, linear regression computations, confidence intervals, significance tests, etc.
+VStats is a highly optimized Java library that features statistical models such as binomial & geometric distributions, linear regression, confidence intervals, significance tests, and much more.
+Additional methods, like matrix computations, are also included.

 The VStats library is condensed into a JAR file, which can be located in this project.
 That way, users can import VStats into their Java projects.